aurbac/aws-systems-manager/README.md

 **NOTE:** Aditionally, you can create an inventory that search for **Files** or the **Windows Registry**, [example configuration in the Configuring Collection section in step 6](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-configuring.html).

-## SSM Agent update with State Manager
+## Update the SSM Agent with State Manager

 1\.
 Go to Systems Manager service and click on **State Manager** under Actions section and click on **Create association** button.